yorevs/homesetup/README.md

 ## Uninstallation

 If you decide to, you can uninstall al HomeSetup files and restore your old dotfiles.
 To do that issue the command in a shell: `# HomeSetup> ./uninstall.bash`

 The uninstaller will remove all files and folders related to HomeSetup for good.
+The only folder that will stay is the ~/.hhs where your configurations were stored.
+It's safe to delete this folder after the uninstallation of HomeSetup.

+## Usage

+HomeSetup provides a [User Handbook](docs/USER_HANDBOOK.md) with all commands and examples of usage.
+There will also be a video about how to install, configure and all available features demo.

 ## Dotfiles in this project